theozmann/face-jam-landing/README.md

 Hello!

 This is just a simple landing page dedicated to the FaceJam podcast.
-I'm using this project to solidify some foundation html and css skills.
+I'm using this project to solidify some foundational html and css skills.